gcdevops/strategie-devops-strategy/Content/MandateProposals/ArushiProposal.md

 ## Mandate
 Our mandate is to architect and support implementation of a secure foundation of transformational technology to fulfil ESDC’s envision of human-centric service delivery in renewed social fabric, and forge a trust relationship among Canadians

-~~Our mandate is to envision the role of ESDC in the fast changing landscape of social behaviour and needs, and drive human-centric service delivery through transformational technology and innovation~~

 ## Priorities of the branch
--	(STRATEGY) Envisioning and architecting a secure and central system to lay the foundation for digital transformation
+-	(GIVING VISION & STRATEGY) Envisioning and architecting a secure and central system to lay the foundation for digital transformation
--	(STRATEGY & PRIORITY) Providing foresight and prioritising investment on transformational service delivery programs
+-	(STRATEGY, PRIORITY & INVESTMENT) Providing foresight and prioritising investment on transformational service delivery programs
-- 	(POLICY) Forge social partnerships with private sector for utilizing their business expertise and information to meet service delivery goals
+-	(POLICY, NEW COOPERATION MODELS) Forge social partnerships with private sector for utilizing their business expertise and information to meet service delivery goals
 -	(STRATEGY & PRIORITY) Direct research strategy and developmental efforts for innovation teams such as DevOps
 -	(POLICY) Initiate dialogues to continuously evolve on using next-generation technologies
 -	(POLICY) Recommend governing guidelines for the use of data and technologies
--	(RESOURCE ALLOCATION) Mobilize resources to support quick turn around time to deploy innovation practices, and act as a synchronizer for efficient running of existing practices alongside the new practices
+-	(INTEROPERABILITY & RESOURCE ALLOCATION) Mobilize resources to support quick turn around time to deploy innovation practices, and act as a synchronizer for efficient running of existing practices alongside the new practices
 -	(RISK AND COMPLIANCE) Develop guidelines for secure use of information and data during the implementation of transformational programs

 ## Activities
 **_Policy and strategy development_**